 As President of the Oregon Forensics Foundation, Garrett brings his passion for forensics, combined with deep experience in law, governance, and community leadership, to ensure that speech, debate, and mock trial remain accessible and thriving across Oregon.

-Kyla Schmitt is a lifelong advocate for speech and debate.
-She currently serves as Head Speech & Debate Coach for the 4J School District in Eugene, where she mentors high school students in developing their skills in public speaking, argumentation, and civic engagement.
-As a competitor, she distinguished herself nationally as a finalist and top speaker, and she has carried that passion forward into leadership and teaching.
+Kyla Schmitt currently serves as the Director of Debate at the University of Oregon and the Head Speech & Debate Coach at South Eugene High School, where she mentors undergraduate and high school students in developing their skills in public speaking, argumentation, and civic engagement.
+As a collegiate debate competitor (2021–2025), she distinguished herself nationally as a finalist and top speaker, and she has carried that passion forward into leadership and teaching.

 Beyond forensics, Kyla’s academic career reflects her dedication to research and education.
 A graduate of the University of Oregon’s Clark Honors College, she earned dual degrees in Environmental Science and Humanities, with minors in Biology, English, and Economics.
 She has published peer-reviewed research, presented at conferences, and was awarded the Aaron Novick Award for distinguished undergraduate research.